allcommerce/bc-kitchenary-docs/docs/usage.md

 Select `Custom` for the **Text style**.
 Set the **Font size** = `12px` for desktop devices.
 Adjust the **Font size(Mobile)** = `10px`.
 Customize the text content and choose your preferred **Text color**.

-Duplicate Icon-1 to create more similar icons. change the image and link of the icons just created.
+Duplicate Icon-1 to create more similar icons.
+Change the image and link of the icons just created.

 ### Special products tabs